duckduckgo/duckduckgo-privacy-extension/grade-scripts/README.md

 will take request data from `50k-sites` and output it at `50k-trackers`.

-This script will also calculate tracker prevalence %'s, which is necessary for the next step.

 ### 3. Get the grade for each list of trackers

 `$ node ./grade-scripts/grades-from-trackers.js -i 50k -o 50k`